 There will always be those who avoid people handing out flyers, but that’s OK.
 The savvy distributor keeps an eye out for people who look like they might really be interested in the product or service – and isn’t too pushy if they aren’t.

-Finally, there’s always the good old door-to-door method.
+Finally, there’s always the good old door-to-door flyer distribution method.
 Once you’ve delivered your flyer to the customer’s home or place of work, it’s ready and waiting for when they take a few minutes break.
 If your service isn’t right for them, you’ve also got the potential to reach other household members, friends and visitors.

+So, how to distribute flyers door-to-door?
 As with leaving your flyers somewhere, this approach needs a double-check on the flyering rules in your local area, since you’ll be distributing them on private property.
 If you don’t have time to go door-to-door, or your audience is spread out across a rural or remote area, you could go for the postal route by mailing Postcards to selected addresses, such as restaurants or local stores.